A walk through Paradise: 15 outstanding Maldives resorts.

 We had a quick look at pricing for you, and we found Beach Villas with Pool Sunrise options at $780 per night, as well as expensive Two Bedroom Beach Suites with Pool that go for $2,146 per night.
 The Royal Residence was not available when we inquired, but you should probably get in touch with the resort yourself in order to get more information.

-6. Adaaran Prestige Ocean Villas
+6. Adaaran Prestige Ocean Villas.

 This award-winning Maldivian resort offers much more than just exquisite accommodation and gorgeous views.
 That’s because it rests on the Island of White Gold, which is located in the North Male Atoll.
 We’re talking about Lhohifushi Island, which is known for its greenery and rich flora.
 The resort occupies 83 acres of land, but it does so in a non-obtrusive way as it blends with its surroundings.

-As the name suggests, you’d be staying at the Prestige Ocean Villas, which offer a plethora of amenities such as plush king-sized beds, air conditioning, minibars, espresso machines, wooden ladders for the Sun Deck, as well as Wi-Fi.
+As the name suggests, you’d be staying at the Prestige Ocean Villas, which offers a plethora of amenities such as plush king-sized beds, air conditioning, minibars, espresso machines, wooden ladders for the Sun Deck, as well as Wi-Fi.
 You could savor some drinks from the Mini Bar, but extra charges will apply.
 However, using the Espresso Machine is probably free of charge.

 Dining and activities: